VirtualBrainLab/Pinpoint/README.md

 **Spawn IBL probes** - Places two NP1.0 probes in the configuration used by the IBL

-**Probe collisions** - Warns the user when two probes are colliding on their shank or on their probe holders
+**Detect collisions** - Warns the user when two probes are colliding on their shank or on their probe holders

-**Set (0,0,0) to Bregma** - On: smpets the 0,0,0 coordinate to Bregma, or to the 0,0,0 CCF coordinate when unchecked (default: on)
+**Set (0,0,0) to Bregma** - On: sets the 0,0,0 coordinate to Bregma, or to the 0,0,0 CCF coordinate when unchecked (default: on)

 **Depth from brain surface** - On: measures insertion depth from the brain surface, Off: from the DV=0 plane (default: on)

-**Sagittal/Coronal slices** - On: displays slices aligned to the probe tip (default: off)
+**Sagittal/Coronal slices** - Dropdown menu allows you to choose different volumes to slice.
+The annotation dataset is the most useful for trajectory planning.

 **Display area acronyms** - On: show only acronyms for brain areas (default: off)